More Stuff About this Stuff

 Carlton Road Barn

-This building has seen better days, but unlike every other barn pictured, it is MINE (well, mine and my sister's).
-Our ownership is temporary, by inheritance, and the property will be sold.
-But this will always be the only barn I ever owned.
+This building has seen better days, but unlike every other barn pictured, until August of 2014 it was MINE (well, mine and my sister's).
+Our ownership was temporary, by inheritance, lasting seven years, but this will almost surely be the only barn I ever owned.

 Top Back to Artifacts Page Photo Album List Home